harijay26/DevConnector/README.md

 # About the Application

-Devconnector is a platform for devlopers to create profile or portfolio, ahare posts and get help from other developers it also connects to an external API that pulls out the user GitHub repo. it is a MERN application with CRUD functionality.
+Devconnector is a platform for devlopers to create profile or portfolio, ahare posts and get help from other developers it also connects to an external API that pulls out the user GitHub details. it is a MERN application with CRUD functionality.

 ## The components used for this application includes: